davidchesnut/sp-general-docs/docs/retrieving-query-suggestions-using-the-search-rest-service.md

 # Retrieving query suggestions using the Search REST service
 Learn how you can use the Search REST service from your client and mobile applications to retrieve query suggestions from Search in SharePoint 2013.
- **Last modified:** September 17, 2015

 Query suggestions, also known as search suggestions, are phrases that users have already searched for and that are displayed or "suggested" to them as they type their queries.
 You can use Search in SharePoint 2013 to turn on pre-query and post-query suggestions.
 These suggestions appear in a list below the Search box as a user types a query.
 For more information about query suggestions and how to enable them, see  [Manage query suggestions in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj721441.aspx).

 ## Suggest endpoint in the Search REST service
 <a name="bk_SuggestEndpoint"> </a>

-The Search REST service includes a  **Suggest** endpoint you can use in any technology that supports REST web requests to retrieve query suggestions that the search system generates for a query from client or mobile applications.
+The Search REST service includes a **Suggest**endpoint you can use in any technology that supports REST web requests to retrieve query suggestions that the search system generates for a query from client or mobile applications.

-The URI for  **GET** requests to the Search REST service's **Suggest** endpoint is:
+The URI for **GET**requests to the Search REST service's**Suggest**endpoint is: